jonmosco/ansible-atomic_nodes/README.md

-# Ansible Playbook for Atomic Node configuration
+# Ansible role for Atomic Cluster configuration and deplpyment

 ### About
 This follows Project Atomics getting started guide: